Allan Rudy-Froese, PhD

 Associate Professor of Christian Proclamation

-Allan Rudy-Froese blends a heart for the church, preparation in communicating the Good News of the gospel, and infectious humor to the ministry of teaching students how to communicate with diverse audiences in our current culture.
-His dissertation brings together homiletics, theology, biblical studies, and performance theory to bear on ethics and grace in Mennonite preaching.
-Research interests for Allan include Jonah as a source for narrative, poetic and missional preaching; preaching practice and theology among North American Mennonites and the changing landscape of preaching on ethical issues.
-Allan leads preaching workshops for lay preachers, serves as a coach for individual preachers, and leads seminars for those who preach in the context of para-church organizations, and conference and denominational leadership
+Dr. Allan Rudy-Froese blends a heart for the church, preparation in communicating the Good News of the gospel, and infectious humor with the ministry of teaching students how to communicate with diverse audiences in the church and in current culture.
+His research brings homiletics, theology, biblical studies and performance theory to bear on preaching.
+Research interests for Allan include Jonah as a source for narrative, poetic and missional preaching; preaching practice and theology among North American Anabaptist-Mennonites; and the changing landscape of prophetic and pastoral preaching.
+His latest interest is in stage fright for preachers and leaders of worship.
+Allan leads preaching workshops for preachers, Scripture readers and worship leaders.

 How does the Bible shape your vocation as a professor?

 In keeping with the Anabaptist view that Bible is to be read closely with the Spirit and in community, in my classes we do a lot of slow, out-loud and performance-based readings of the text.
 When students can slow the text down, and stand up and feel the rhythms and voice of the text, the text becomes new for the student and for their peers.